8 places to see turf-roofed houses

 In one of the world’s greenest islands, being green is not a choice.
 There are more grass-roofed houses in the Faroe Islands than any other place in the world.

 Most office houses with leading administration are covered in turf-roof.
 These bred buildings look great with their green grass.

-When you are heading towards Gásadalur and the famous waterfall Múlafossur, you can stop by, Bøur, the last village before entering the tunnel leading to Gásadalur.
+Make sure to visit Bøur on your Faroe Islands vacation.
+This is last village before entering the tunnel leading to Gásadalur.
 In Bøur, there are charming houses on every corner and many of them are turf-roofed.

-You probably want to see the outstanding Trælanípan when you are in the Faroe Islands.
+You probably want to see the outstanding Trælanípan cliff when you are in the Faroe Islands.
 Whether you come by car, bicycle or bus, you will park by the lake.

 And here you will also see several turf-roofed houses along the lake.
 During winter there are lightbulbs all along the houses.
 This is a perfect opportunity for a great winter picture.

 Have you ever seen a turf-roofed hotel?
 This popular Tórshavn hotel overlooking the capital has a fantastic roof all covered in grass.
-Enjoy the view from the hotel and this unusual four stared building in the capital.
+Enjoy the view from the hotel and this unusual four starred building in the capital.